 Tarps are lightweight, but it’s more gear you have to pack.

-If you only carry the bare essentials, a tarp might be more than you want to carry.
+A tarp might be more than you want if you only carry the bare essentials.
 On the other hand, if your campsite is dry and free of sharp objects, maybe there’s no need for extra bulk.

-However, it would probably be easier to clean off an old tarp than trying to wash the bottom of your tent.
+However, cleaning off an old tarp would probably be easier than washing the bottom of your tent.

 There are definitely times when you don’t need to use a tarp under your tent.
 In general, though, using a tarp can provide some valuable benefits for camping.

-A tarp isn’t necessary if you are camping at the beach since water quickly absorbs into the sand.
+A tarp isn’t necessary for camping at the beach since water quickly absorbs into the sand.

-It’s pretty easy to set up your tarp and tent, so we will walk through the steps here.
+Setting up your tarp and tent is pretty easy, so we will walk through the steps here.

 - Make sure the tarp is the right size for your tent.
-You don’t want the tarp to stick out beyond the base of the tent.
+You don’t want the tarp to stick out beyond the tent’s base.
 Otherwise, dew or rain can collect and pool under your tent.
 Ideally, the tarp should be a few inches smaller (on all sides) than the base of your tent.

 - Choose a spot for your tent and remove branches, rocks, etc., that could puncture the bottom of your tent.
-You want a nice clean surface for your tarp and tent to lay on.
+You want a nice clean surface for your tarp and tent.

 - Lay the tarp out and keep in mind the direction you want the door of your tent to face.
-If your tent is a perfect square, you can set the tarp up however you want directionally.
-If your tent is a rectangle, you need to consider which direction you want the door to face before putting down your tarp.
+If your tent is a perfect square, you can set the tarp up, however, you want directionally.
+If your tent is a rectangle, consider which direction you want the door to face before putting down your tarp.

 - Set your tent up on the tarp and secure the tent with tent stakes.